Community Investments

 All Letters of Intent and financial documents must be submitted by Noon on Wednesday, February 18, 2026.
 Late submissions will not be accepted.

-Letters of Intent are reviewed by the Vision Council Leads who determine program alignment with our funding priorities and will be invited to move forward in the program grant process.
-All programs submitting a letter of intent will be notified via email by March 5, 2026.
+Letters of Intent are reviewed by Vision Council Leads who determine organizational alignment with our funding priorities and who will be invited to move forward in the grant process.
+All organizations submitting a Letter of Intent will be notified via email by March, 5, 2026.

 Please submit questions to Joyce Bailey at jbailey@unitedwaytv.org or 208-807-2943.